PetarZerajic/E-commerce/README.md

 ```bash
   npm run strapi import -- -f export-data.tar.gz
 ```
+You will be asked and warned to delete all data in your database.
+Click **'yes'**.

 This will import your data locally.
 Log back into your admin panel to see the newly imported data.